Having an Achilles Tendon Rupture is no joke. It's not like spraining an ankle or tweaking your back.

 But if you have a ruptured Achilles tendon, it's too late for most rehab therapy.

-It's too late for my Reversing Achilles Tendonitis ebook.
+It's too late for my Reversing Achilles Tendonitis ebook (although that will be very helpful for post-surgery recovery).

 If you have ruptured your Achilles Tendon, you have either partially or completely separated your Achilles tendon.